WebAssembly/component-model/design/mvp/Explainer.md

 the empty `(variant)` effectively serving as a [bottom type] and indicating unreachability.

-The remaining 5 type constructors use `valtype` to complete the description of a shared-nothing component interface:
+The remaining 3 type constructors in `deftype` use `valtype` to describe shared-nothing functions, components and component instances:

+The `func` type constructor describes a component-level function definition that takes and returns `valtype`.
+In contrast to [`core:functype`] which, as a low-level compiler target for a stack machine, returns zero or more results, `functype` always returns a single type, with `unit` being used for functions that don't return an interesting value (analogous to "void" in some languages).
+Having a single return type simplifies the binding of `functype` into a wide variety of source languages.
+As syntactic sugar, the text format of `functype` additionally allows `result` to be absent, interpreting this as `(result unit)`.

+The `instance` type constructor represents the result of instantiating a component and thus is the same as a `component` type minus the description of imports.

+The `component` type constructor is symmetric to the core `module` type constructor and is built from a sequence of "declarators" which are used to describe the imports and exports of the component.
+There are four kinds of
+declarators:

+As with core modules, `importdecl` and `exportdecl` classify component `import` and `export` definitions, with `importdecl` allowing an identifier to be bound for use within the type.
+Following the precedent of [`core:typeuse`], the text format allows both references to out-of-line type definitions (via `(type <typeidx>)`) and inline type expressions that the text format desugars into out-of-line type definitions.

+The `value` case of `importdesc`/`exportdesc` describes a runtime value that is imported or exported at instantiation time as described in the [start definitions](#start-definitions) section below.

-The `type` type-constructor describes an imported or exported type along with its bounds, which currently only has an `eq` option that says that the imported/exported type must be exactly equal to the given immediate type.
+The `type` case of `importdesc`/`exportdesc` describes an imported or exported type along with its bounds.
+The bounds currently only have an `eq` option that says that the imported/exported type must be exactly equal to the referenced type.
 There are two main use cases for this in the short-term:
 * Type exports allow a component or interface to associate a name with a structural type (e.g., `(export "nanos" (type (eq u64)))`) which bindings generators can use to generate type aliases (e.g., `typedef uint64_t nanos;`).